jdhanju/stack-adapt-test/README.md

 ## Task 1

 ## Description
 - The purpose of this application is to display a 12 Days of Christmas sale advertisement.
-The sale changes based on the user's date.
+The sale changes based on the user's current current date.
-- The application uses the Google Sheets API and retrieves data from a [csv file](https://docs.google.com/spreadsheets/d/1D4-ZYeQS7-hS_uOeJ62vRHsJODcnn1pEYBqJgsGfu_Q/edit#gid=1383889228) that contains all information on the upcoming sale.
+- The application uses the Google Sheets API and retrieves data from a [csv file](https://docs.google.com/spreadsheets/d/1D4-ZYeQS7-hS_uOeJ62vRHsJODcnn1pEYBqJgsGfu_Q/edit#gid=1383889228) that contains information on the upcoming sale.

 ## How to run?
 - A Google API key is required for this application to run.
 Here is [video](https://www.youtube.com/watch?v=nqlyLZxX0ys&ab_channel=DealsandTrainingbySan) on how you can create an API key, and enable the Google Sheets API.